PrakritigitHUB/M1_LibraryManagementSystem/5_Report/README.md

 ## Opportunities
 * The Library Management System can be used outward in spaces which it didn’t inhabit before, such as reading lists repositories, learning systems, research data management,etc.
-* Furthermore, it is likely that the future of library systems will consist of a mixture of open and closed systems as well as local and shared services.
+* Furthermore, it is likely that the future of Library systems will consist of a mixture of open and closed systems as well as local and shared services.
 * With an increasing advent towards closed platforms like Facebook and proprietary ecosystems, libraries can be used to navigate different platforms and ecosystems.

 ## Threats